 But when my eyes spotted a repeated theme throughout the site, I squealed and darted for the camera.

 A junk themed campsite that was made just for me!
 Or so it seemed.

 The theme was rusty crusty old bikes!
 They were everywhere.
 I honestly believe I held my breath until I captured everything I desired.
 This place was a photographer’s dream.

 There were also hordes of bird nests in the funkiest places as well as hidden birdhouses.
 It was like playing a game of Where’s Waldo?
 I ADORE how they left nature just be.

 And then there was the beach.
 We visited constantly!

 And even brought our hotdogs and camp stove and stayed until the stars shone one night.
 It was magnificent.

-Visiting Harrison Hot Springs was like coming home.
+Visiting a junk themed campsite at Harrison Hot Springs was like coming home.

 But there really is no place like our home.
 And I think we’re staying put for the rest of summer this time.